Your stay at the Women’s - Parkville

 Dinner – 6.30pm

-Please tell the meal staff if you have any allergies or specific dietary requirements.
+Please inform nursing and meal staff if you have any allergies or specific dietary requirements.

-We advise that a minimum amount of money be kept with you and that your valuables should be taken home if possible.
-If you would like to purchase newspapers or other small items while you’re in hospital, small notes and change are appreciated by the volunteers who sell them.
-Please keep any valuable items with you at all times or locked securely in the your safe in your room.
+We advise that a minimum amount of money be kept with you and that your valuables be sent home.
+If this is not possible, please keep any valuable items with you at all times or locked securely in the safe in your room.

 Please let the nurse or midwife know if you have brought any electrical equipment with you that you would like to use during your stay with us.